Muturi-002/Deploy-Go-app-proto/README.md

 - Gracefully stop/remove old containers before redeployment
 - Prevent duplicate Docker networks or Nginx configs
-- (Optional) Include a `--cleanup` flag to remove all deployed resources **The optional part was not implemented**
+- (Optional) Include a `--cleanup` flag to remove all deployed resources

+  **NOTE** Cleanup is important if you are executing the script again.

 ## Lessons learnt
 1. Remote connection to a Linux server.
-Check out this [link](https://medium.com/@martinmnjoroge03/ssh-remote-connection-potential-issue-47187a2a19a8) to see what I learnt when starting this task.
+Check out this [article](https://medium.com/@martinmnjoroge03/ssh-remote-connection-potential-issue-47187a2a19a8) to see what I learnt when starting this task.
 2. Creating logs and updating them through a bash script.
 3. Docker:
   - Reminded myself on how to build and run a containerized application.
 [Repo](https://github.com/Muturi-002/Go-docker-proto)